crudecomputer/jrny/README.md

 Revisions are great, but we don't normally need revisions from 2 years ago sitting in the directory.
 There should be a command to help 'reset' history, potentially archiving them into another table somewhere.

-### Session exploration

-Down-migrations have one BIG advantage during development compared to dry runs: they leave the database in a state that the developer *can explore* after revisions are applied.

-This lets them revert changes, tweak the revision, and re-apply.

-It would be a huge bonus if `jrny` somehow offered something similar, perhaps by exposing the active session to run queries against prior to rolling back and/or committing.

 ### Tests and automation